-It is a common question for H1-B worker “Can I transfer my visa to another company?”.
+It is a one of the most common questions for H1-B workers that “Can I transfer my visa to another company?”.
 This question can arrive after working for a company for several years, or just after landing in US, or even before flying to US.
 As part of this article, I will try to address this question.

-- Did the applicant maintained the status before applying for the petition
+- Did the applicant maintain the status (US Visa vs Status) before applying for the petition.

 - Will the applicant be able to maintain the status if the petition is approved